This is my January contribution to Hopeful Parents.

-Right before Christmas, a huge tree in our backyard fell on and took out the lines that carry our Verizon Fios internet, cable and home telephone.
-It had been raining heavily for the previous week, and the tree was dead enough and the tree's root system weak enough that all it took was a massive amount of rain and down the tree came.
-Luckily, no one was hurt and the broken fence can be repaired.
+Right before Christmas, a huge tree in our backyard feel on and took out the lines for our Verizon Fios internet, cable and home telephone lines.
+It had been raining heavily over the previous week, and the tree was dead enough and the tree's root system week enough that all it took was a massive amount of rain and down the tree came.
+Luckily, no on was hurt and the broken fence will eventually be replaced.

-Verizon sent a rep view the damage the following Monday.
-The only way to enter our backyard is through gate that is secured with a padlock, and when the Verizon rep left, he didn’t close the lock.
+Verizon sent a rep came out to inspect the damage the following Monday.
+The only way to enter our backyard is through a gate that is secured with a padlock, and when the Verizon rep left, he didn't close the lock so the gate was left open.

-About 6:30 that night, right after I had discovered I'd lost my cell phone, my friend Doug tells me "I can't find the dogs".
-We discovered that Ringo and Lucy were let out into the yard and escaped through the unlocked gate.
-It was dark and rainy, but we roamed the streets and drove around trying to find them.
-We gave up after 1/2 hour as it was clear they weren't in the immediate neighborhood.
+About 6:30 that night, right after I had discovered I'd lost my cell phone, Doug tells me "I can't find the dogs".
+We discovered that Ringo and Lucy were let out into the yard and had escaped through the unlocked gate.
+It was dark and rainy, but we roamed the streets and drove around the neighborhood for over a half hour trying to find them.
+We finally gave up as it was clear they weren't in the immediate area.

-Both the dogs are microchipped and have tags with our contact information, so we knew if they were turned into the shelter they'd be returned.
-Ringo's tag has our home number, which was unoperational due the downed tree, and Lucy's tag has the cell number of her previous owner, Doug’s son Max.
-Lucy came to us because the alpha dog in the house had been attacking her and she needed a safe place to live.
-Luckily, as you'll soon learn, we never updated her tag so she still had Max’s number listed as the contact.
+Both dogs are microchipped and had tags with our contact information, so we knew if they were turned into the animal shelter they'd eventually be returned.
+Ringo's tag has our home telephone number, which was unoperational due to the downed tree, and Lucy's tag has the cell number of her previous owner, Doug's son Max.
+Lucy came to us because the alpha dog in the house had been attacking her, so she needed a safe place to live.
+Luckily, as you'll soon learn, we never updated her tag so she still had Max's number listed on her tag.

 After we returned from our search, Doug checked his cell phone and discovered a message from Max.
 As it turned out, a very nice young man found both dogs about a mile from our house.
-When the home number on Ringo's tag didn't pick up, the young man called the number on Lucy's tag and then Max called us.
-We quickly drove over and picked up our dogs, safe and sound just 45 minutes after they escaped, though now they were wet and smelly from the rain.
+When then he couldn't reach us on our home number, he called the number on Lucy's tag, reached Max, and then Max called us.
+We quickly drove over and picked up both dogs, safe and sound just 45 minutes after they escaped, though now they were wet and smelly from the rain.

 I realize how lucky we were.
 Ringo and Lucy travelled in the rain over two very busy streets.
 They could have easily been hit by a car and killed.
-The area were they were found is not especially nice.
-They could have been found by someone who wasn’t an animal lover like us.
-The outcome was happy, and it was because of our good fortune that Ringo and Lucy avoided being in the path of any oncoming cars and they were found by a nice young man who took the time to call us and stay with our dogs in the rain until we arrived to pick them up.
+The area where they were found is not an especially nice neighborhood.
+They could have been found by someone who wasn't an animal lover like us and been hurt by someone cruel.
+The outcome turned out to be a happy one, due to the good fortune that our pets were found by a nice young man who took the time to call us and stay with our dogs in the rain until we arrived to pick them up.

-I’ve been thinking about how lucky we were in this incident, and this has gotten me thinking how lucky I’ve been with Jacob.
+I've been thinking about how lucky my family was in this incident, and this has gotten me to reflect on how lucky I've been with Jacob.
 We are in a good place at the moment.
-He's doing well at Culver High School.
-His grades are good, the teachers are all saying good things about him, and he even has a buddy at school, though Jacob isn't one to fill me on the details about his new friend.
-He just got a job with the school's workability program working a couple hours a week at Petco, and the manager reports that he's working hard and doing well.
-He's showing more interest in others, and he's engaging in conversations with both Doug and me.
-It's been over 13 years since his diagnosis of autism, and he's come such a long way.
+He's doing well at Culver City High School.
+His grades are good, his teachers are all saying good things about him, and he even has a buddy at school, though Jacob isn't one to fill me in on the details about anything that happens at school.
+He just got a job through the school's Workability program as a clerk for a couple hours a week at Petco, and the store's manager reports that he's working hard and putting in a lot of effort.
+He's showing more interest in others, and he's engaging in more conversations with both Doug and me, though these are largely limited to his own particular interests.
+It's been over 13 years since his diagnosis of autism, and he's come such a long way since the day that I heard the words "Your son has autism".

-As any parent of a child with special needs knows, the progress your child makes does not happen in a vacuum.
-You count on the help of professionals, therapists, and friends.
-Just as the nice young man who found Ringo and Lucy made it possible for them to safely return home, there have been others that have assisted both Jacob and me in our life's journey.
+As any parent of a child with special needs knows, the progress their child makes does not happen in a vacuum.
+You count on the help of a lot of professionals, therapists, and friends to assist you and your child.
+Just as the nice young man who found Ringo and Lucy who made it possible for their safe journey home, there have been others that have assisted both Jacob and me in our life's journey.

-There is the director of Circle of Children where Jacob attended a developmental preschool for a year.
-When I decided I wanted to enroll Jacob, the class was at the limit for boys, so I called almost everyday for two weeks until she finally agreed to let Jacob in.
-Jacob had a rough start in the class, but the director allowed to let Jacob stay if I was in the class as his shadow until I could find someone to take over.
+There was the director of the the developmental preschool that Jacob attended for a year.
+When I decided that I wanted switch Jacob to private preschool with a developmental kindergarten from the district's in-house preschool, the class was at it's limit for boys and I was told I would have to wait on their final decision until they received more applications.
+I called the director almost everyday for nearly two weeks until she finally agreed to let Jacob enroll.
+He had a rough start in the class, but the director allowed Jacob to stay if I was in the class as his shadow until I could find someone to take over the role.

-That's when I found Cambra, the one-on-one recommended by Dr. Kaler, who worked with Jacob at Circle of Children and Marquez Elementary in Kindergarden.
-Cambra was so patient and good at getting Jacob to stay focused.
-Without Cambra, Jacob's ability to stay in a mainstream classroom would not have been possible.
+That's when I found Cambra Gilbert, the one-on-one aide that was referred to me by Dr. Kaler, and she stayed with Jacob in the classroom for the next two years.
+She was so patient with Jacob and good getting him to stay focused, Jacob's ability to maintain in a mainstrem classroom would have been impossible without her.

-There are the teachers, administrators, and therapists at Marquez Elementary and LAUSD who were always so warm and supportive.
-Though most of he teachers had limited firsthand knowledge of children with Autism, they were receptive to any information and reports that I supplied.
-There is Patricia, the district occupational therapist who put so much energy into making sure Jacob had what he needed.
-And the IEPs that were held, all I can say is I was blessed.
-There were always 6 or 7 people at each meeting, and they all were there to discuss Jacob and his needs.
-The district always agreed to my requests, and even paid the entire $10,000 for the first year of private speech therapy.
+There were the teachers, administrators, and therapists at Jacob's public elementary school who were always so warm and supportive.
+Though most of his teachers had limited firsthand experience with children with autism, they were receptive to any information that I supplied.
+There was the school district's occupational therapist who put in a lot of time and effort into marking sure Jacob had what he needed.
+And the IEP's that were held, all I can say is I was truly blessed.
+There were always at least half-a-dozen representatives from the school district at each meeting, and they were all focused on discussing what they could do to meet Jacob's needs.
+The school district always supported me in my request for services, and the district even reimbursed me for the entire amount of Jacob's private speech therapy which at that time amounted just a tad over $10,000.

-There is Robin of Pathways Speech and Language who worked with Jacob for over two years.
-She helped him in his use of language, how to be more flexible and focused, and how to make eye contact.
+There was Robin Kurshner at Pathways Speech and Language who worked with Jacob for over two years.
+She helped him with his use of language, how to be more flexible and focused, and how to make proper eye contact.

-There is Chris Mulligan of Groupworks West who has been my RDI consultant for the last two years.
-Chris has been such an asset in helping me become a competent parent.
-I've learned so much in how to relate to Jacob in a positive way which has stopped the power struggles that used to feel so unmanagable.
-Jacob also attends a once a week social skills class at Groupworks and I've seen how much this has helped Jacob become more socially adept.
+There was my RDI consultant, Christopher Mulligan at Groupworks West who worked with Jacob and I for about two years.
+He was such an asset in helping me to become a competent parent, and I've experienced a tremendous decrease in the daily struggles with Jacob that used to feel so unmanageable.
+Jacob still attends a once-a-week social skills class at Groupwoks , and I've seen a big improvement in Jacob's ability to become more socially adept.

-There are the teachers at Culver High School that have helped Jacob create a smooth transition to a large public high school.
-In the Workability Program, there is Dan and Alana, who is also Jacob's Petco job coach.
-His teachers - Ms. Donahue in Algetbra, Ms. Kaiser in English, Mr. Roth in World History, Coach Wright in PE, Ms. Scherling in Biology and, until the holiday break, Mr. Dicey in Culinary Arts - that have been so supportive this year.
-There are the school district administrators that attended the IEP and helped implement the goals that have made everything work so well.
+There are teachers at Culver City High School where Jacob is currently enrolled who have helped Jacob acheive a smooth transition to a large public high school setting.
+He's doing this with a slightly modified curriculum and relatively few supports in place, and, by all accounts, it's been a success.
+There is Dan Phillps with the Workability program and his assistant, Alana; she has also been Jacob's job coach at his Petco job and was able to completely fade out after just a few weeks because of Jacob proved he could manage the job on his own.
+And his teachers - Ms. Donahue in Algebra, Ms. Kaiser in English, Mr. Roth in World History, Coach Wright in PE, Ms. Scherling in Biology, and until the holiday break, Mr. Dicey in Culinary Arts - they have been so tremendously supportive this year.
+There are also the school district administrators that have attended Jacob's IEPs and have helped to implement the goals that have made everything work so well.

-And last but not least, there are my friends that were there for me when I needed to talk or cry it out and unload my problems.
-There is Susan who always told me how wonderful I was and treated me to a spa day on my 40th birthday.
-There is Diane who has always been a wonderful friend for a very long time and a rock-solid support.
-There is Caroline who is on the Executive Director of the Autism Society of Los Angeles where I am the President of the Board.
-She is incredible in so many ways.
-And most important, there is Doug, who has been my best friend and partner for over 8 years.
-Even when I have been high strung, worried, or a royal pain-in-the butt, he has always supported me no matter what.
+And last, but not least, there were my friends that were there for me when I needed to talk it or offered a shoulder to cry on.
+There was Susan who always told me how wonderful I was and treated me to a spa day on my 40th birthday.
+There were the moms of other special needs children who understood everything that I was going through.
+And most important, there is Doug, who has been my best friend and partner for the last eight years.
+Even when I have been upset, worrried, or a royal pain-in-the-butt, he has always supported me no matter what.

-There are a lot more people that have made a difference for both Jacob and for me, but it would take too much time and space to mention each and every one.
-Some I can vaguely recall but they are there none the less.
+There are a lot more people who have made a difference in the lives of both Jacob and me, but it would take way too much time and space to mention each and every one.
+Some I can vaguely recall, but they are all there none the less.
 And because the work is not yet complete, there are still more people that will play key roles in our lives.
-To the people that I already know and to the people that I'll one day meet, I look forward to the time that we'll spend together in the distant and not-so distant future.
+I say to the people that I've already met, thank you for the time we've shared.
+And to the people I've yet to meet, I look forward to the time will will one day spend together.

 I think the Beatles said it best.